Up to 60% off sofas & mattresses — limited‑time deals.

 Which Duraspace sofa felt best for long movie nights?

-The cloud U-shaped modular was the easiest to disappear into, especially for two people sharing the same lounge zone, but it needed pillow tuning to keep posture from drifting.
+The 126.2-inch cloud U-shaped modular was the easiest sofa to sink into for a long movie night, especially for two people sharing one lounge zone.
+It still needed some pillow tuning to keep posture from drifting, but it is the closest match here to a true U-shaped lounge setup.

 Which model is easiest for shorter users?